Tabetha's Table

 👩🏼🍳 Chef Tip

 #1 A while back the USDA changed the recommended internal temperature for pork from 160 degrees to 145 degrees.
 That means a little pink in the middle is okay!
-If you are still a little nervous, get yourself a instant-read thermometer to calm those nerves!
+If you are still a little nervous, get yourself an instant-read thermometer to calm those nerves!

 #2 This recipe can also be made in a standard oven and still taste amazing!